rakeshsaha40/server-side-apps-1-rakeshsaha40/README.md

-## Example Node.js project for MGT-656 HW5
+## Simple starter Node.js server application for MGT-656/660

-This is a minimal [Node.js](http://nodejs.org/) application that we are using for the fifth homework assignment in MGT-656 at the Yale School of Management.
+This is a simple [Node.js](http://nodejs.org/) application that we are using for the fifth homework assignment in MGT-656/660 at the Yale School of Management.

-Please refer to the class website for the
-"official" instructions.
-Briefly, you will need to clone this project in [GitHub](http://www.github.com) and then create a new workspace on [Cloud9](http://c9.io) based on your repo.
-Then you'll get the application running and alter it.

-What are all these files, you ask?
-Below you'll find a description of each one - hopefully this will help you get started.

-* `server.js` - this is your server code.
-The `express` module is how you tell your application what to do with different requests -- check out the [Express website](http://expressjs.com) for more.
+Please refer to the class website for the instructions on how to submit this assignment.
+Here, you will find instructions on how to run the assignment code.
+Briefly, you will need to clone this project in [GitHub](http://www.github.com) and then edit the `server.js` file.
+The `server.js` file contains a tiny server-side application written in JavaScript.
+I suspect most students in MGT-656 will want to use [Cloud9](http://c9.io) as your code editor and "development environment"---a place to run your application while you're working on it.

+This repo contains a handful of files and the function of each is described below.

+* `server.js` - this is your server/application code.
+You can see at the top of that file a line like "`require('express');`".
+[Express](http://expressjs.com) is a "web application framework": a collection of code that helps you write web apps.
+Other popular web application frameworks include Ruby on Rails, Django, and Laravel.
+The [Express](http://expressjs.com) website documents how Express works and you'll likely "enjoy" reading it.
 * `package.json` - this is Node's configuration file for your project.
-Inside you'll find information about the project, along with a list of dependencies (like Express) that you can install into `node_modules/` with `npm install`.
+    Inside you'll find information about the project, along with a list of dependencies (like Express) that get installed into a `node_modules/` directory when you run `npm install`.
-* `node_modules/` - the folder containing all of your dependencies.
-Usually you don't need to do anything to it, but if your app is misbehaving, sometimes removing and reinstalling `node_modules/` by running `rm -rf node_modules/` and `npm install` will fix it.
-* `package-lock.json` - this describes the exact state of your `node_modules/` tree without uploading the tree itself. npm modules are always being updated, so this allows you to know exactly what you're running and standardize this across installations.
+* `package-lock.json` - this file describes the dependencies of your dependencies.
+For example, it shows precisely which dependencies Express has.
+We use this file to ensure that when I run the code on my machine, it is *exactly* the same experience as you running the code on your machine.
-* `.gitignore` - this tells Git which files and folders to ignore -- for example, you don't want to push `node_modules/` to GitHub.
+* `.gitignore` - this tells Git which files and folders to ignore -- for example, you don't want to keep `node_modules/` under version control with git because the files therein are created automatically when you run `npm install`.
 * `Procfile` - this is how you tell Heroku how to run your code.
 You shouldn't need to mess with this one.
-* `.eslintrc.json` - this is where we customize the rules for how your code gets linted (checked for style/errors) - most of them come from the `eslint-config-airbnb` package.
-You also shouldn't need to modify this one (please don't, actually).
-* `README.md` - this file :)
+* `README.md` - this file :).
+If you look at the file, you can see it is written in [markdown](https://en.wikipedia.org/wiki/Markdown) format, which is a popular format for documentation.